-An often overlooked factor that creates stress and upset between partners has to do with the differing rate or pace at which partners express themselves.
-Often this is due to an overlooked factor: their brains run at different clock speeds.
-Like the race between the tortoise and the hare, some people’s brains run faster, and some run slower.
+An overlooked factor that creates stress and upset between partners has to do with the differing rate at which partners process information and communicate.

 Using the dance metaphor, it’s as if the couple is trying to dance together, but they move at different speeds.
 One partner is doing a fast jitterbug, the other a slow waltz.
 Trying to dance in two completely different tempos, they step on each other’s feet.

 When a speed difference exists between partners, the faster one is able to put out more words per minute and will easily run circles around the slower one.
 This is not an indication of superior intelligence or of being right.
 It is strictly a speed difference which then affects the flow of conversation.

 The hare is able to quickly weave in and out of a conversation, overload the tortoises short term memory buffer, and easily interrupt the tortoise in mid-sentence to take the conversation in any direction the hare wants.
 This is fundamentally unfair.
 But more importantly, it disables both partners from fully collaborating and finding solutions that actually work for both parties.

 Instead, it often feels to a tortoise as getting steamrolled and that their needs or feelings don’t matter to the hare.
 And, ironically, to the hare it often feels like they carry most of the weight and don’t have equal participation from their tortoise partner.

 Most of the couples I’ve worked with don’t recognize when their difference in brain speeds—as manifest by speech rates—is at the root of their mutual upsets and disconnects.